Coronavirus (COVID-19) update for the Sikh community

 You should also think of what else you can do to help people in these groups, such as making sure kitchens are well stocked and they have enough medication at home.

-The Foreign & Commonwealth Office (FCO) now advises against all non-essential travel until 16 April 2020.
+The Foreign & Commonwealth Office (FCO) advises against all non-essential travel indefinitely.
 Do not travel abroad if you don’t have to.

 If you are currently abroad and you are a British citizen, you should return to the UK immediately.

 If you are British and stuck in India, please visit this page for specific information about how to seek urgent return to the UK – https://www.gov.uk/foreign-travel-advice/india/return-to-the-uk